container-storage-interface/spec/spec.md

   // section on how to use this field.
   // The secrets provided in this field SHOULD be the same for
-  // all group snapshot operations on the same group snapshot.
-  // The secrets provided in the field SHOULD be passed to both
-  // the group snapshot and the individual snapshot members if needed. map<string, string> secrets = 3 [(csi_secret) = true];
+  // all group snapshot operations on the same group snapshot. map<string, string> secrets = 3 [(csi_secret) = true];
 }